Video top 12 must-visit attractions in Hanoi

 Opening Hours: 7 am – 6 pm.

-Above are the top 12 must-visit attractions in Hanoi, Hanoi is a beautiful city and one of the 10 best places to visit in Vietnam.
+Above is a list of the best Hanoi attractions, Hanoi is a beautiful city and one of the 10 best places to visit in Vietnam.

 Wish you have a nice trip, don’t forget to send us a message to tell us what Hanoi is in you!